+Never in New Zealand's History has there been an era of arive, vision and expansion comparable to the past 5 years!

+Where people are in 14th

+Where the Spenity

+Wh

-WOMEN WERE CONSUMERS, AND THE FACT THAT POLITICAL ADS WERE POSITIONED IN THE MIDDLE OF STOCKIMO ADS IN NEWSPAPERS ONLY REINFORCED THE POLITICAL CALL TO ACTION TO BUY, BUY, BUY.
+WOMEN WERE CONSUMERS, AND

+THE FACT THAT POLITICAL ADS

+WERE POSITIONED IN THE MIDDLE

+OF STOCKING ADS IN NEWSPAPERS

+ONLY REINFORCED THE POLITICAL

+CALL TO ACTION TO BUY, BUY, BUY,

+MEDIA AND POLITICS

+A Moral Truth

+EDITED BY JAMES HOLLINGS

-A Moral Truth Edited by James Hollings New Zealand has a long and rich tradition of journalism that holds power to account.
+New Zealand has a long and rich tradition of journalism that holds power to account.
 Some of the stories in this book will be well known to New Zealanders.
 Many will not.
 All show the craft, compassion, toil and sheer persistence of the journalists and editors who unveiled them and the courage of those whose stories they told.

 DR JAMES HOLLINGS is Head of Journalism at Massey University, Wellington, the home of New Zealand's oldest continuously operating journalist training school.
 He was a journalist for 18 years, and worked in senior roles in newspapers and radio.
 He is co-founder of the New Zealand Centre for Investigative Journalism.
 He lives in Wellington with his partner and three children.

+PUBLISHED: August 2017

+ISBN: 9780994141583

-PUBLISHED: August 2017 ISBN: 9780994141583 Limpbound, 215 x 134mm.
+Limpbound, 215 x 134mm.
 448 pages. \$45

-'An outstanding collection: moving, enraging, illuminating, dispiriting, provocative' JOHN CAMPBELL A MORAL TRUTH TEXT EXTRACT Some of the stories in this book will be well known to New Zealanders; many will not.
+'An outstanding collection: moving, enraging, illuminating, dispiriting, provocative' JOHN CAMPBELL

+A MORAL TRUTH TEXT EXTRACT Some of the stories in this book will be well known to New Zealanders; many will not.
 Some, I hope, will still shock and disturb you.
 All, I hope, will make you proud of the craft, cunning, persistence, compassion and sometimes brilliance of those journalists who unveiled them.
 And, of course, of the courage of those men, women and children whose stories are told here.
 What exactly is investigative journalism?
 And how does it differ, if at all, from other types of journalism?
 It is sometimes argued that all journalism is investigative, in that it seeks to tell a truth.
 Many journalists, including some whom you will meet in these pages, believe that all journalists should investigate, in some way or another.
 Nevertheless, most books on investigative journalism agree that there are some things that set it apart from the journalism we see in our daily newspapers or on our favourite news sites, and watch and hear on television and radio.
-The great Australian journalist John Pilger, whose anthology of world investigative journalism holds power to account, and acts as a check on power.
+The great Australian journalist John Pilger, whose anthology of world investigative journalism was the inspiration for this book, suggests that good investigative journalism holds power to account, and acts as a check on power.
 For him, it is not just about 'detective work', but must also be journalism that 'bears witness and investigates ideas'.
 Journalism has also been called the 'first draft of legislation', because it often exposes problems so compelling that governments need to pass laws to fix them.
 Many of the stories in this collection did just that.

-NATURAL HISTORY Life in the Shallows The wetlands of Aotearoa New Zealand KAREN DENYER AND
+Life in the Shallows

+The wetlands of Aotearoa New Zealand

+KAREN DENYER AND MONICA PETERS